Create A Native Bee Sanctuary

 over by the fly, and these tubes or tunnels should be cleaned out and the contents destroyed.

 If dampness gets into a cell the pollen store can go moldy or the bee larva or pupa itself can

 succumb to fungus diseases.
 Also bee larvae can be killed by wasps, or by invasions of pollen

 mites that eat the pollen store so that the bee larva starves.

 During winter, after removing the contents of any tunnels that have fallen prey to the

-Cacoxenus fly, mark all sealed tunnels with a coloured marker pen.
+Cacoxenus fly, mark all sealed tunnels with a colored marker pen.
 This will not harm the

 emerging bees next season as they do not ingest any of the mud wall of each cell, they simply

 break it up to get out.
 At the end of next season (i.e. next September or October), any tunnels